D-Nayte/nextJs-intro/README.md

 npm run dev
 ```

-### got to http://localhost:3000/ and click and the great white button :)
+### got to http://localhost:3000/ and click the great white button :)

 <br>